spxrogers/Moya-Gloss/README.md

 ## Carthage

-Carthage lists `Moya` and `Gloss` as explicit dependencies, so it's only necessary to list the following in your Cartfile and it will pull down all three libraries.
-Carthage will generate three frameworks, `MoyaGloss`, `RxMoyaGloss`, and `ReactiveMoyaGloss` (following the naming convention of the three generated frameworks from Moya).
-It is only necessary to import one of these variations each.

 ```ruby
 github "spxrogers/Moya-Gloss"
 ```

+Carthage lists `Moya` and `Gloss` as explicit dependencies, so it's only necessary to list the above in your Cartfile and it will pull down all three libraries.
+Carthage will generate three frameworks, `MoyaGloss`, `RxMoyaGloss`, and `ReactiveMoyaGloss` (following the naming convention of the three generated frameworks from Moya).

+**Note: is only necessary to import one of these variations, otherwise Xcode will give you an "Ambiguous use..." error.**

 # Usage

 ### Define your Model

 Create a `Class` or `Struct` which implements the `Decodable` (or `Glossy`) protocol.

 ```swift